CyberHansel/HTTP-Host-header-attacks/README.md

 ### Host header authentication bypass - change "Host: localhost"
 If we can change Host: header to any value and still successfully access the home page.
-1.) at robots.txt is an /admin.
+1.) robots.txt includes an /admin.
 2.)
 We cant access /admin, theres error message "Admin interface only available to local users"
 3.)
 In Burp change Host: header to localhost
 > Host: localhost

+### Web cache poisoning via ambiguous requests
+sd